 This part of the purchase agreement covers the roles of your broker and/or designated agent.

 First, it informs the buyer and seller that the agent is bringing the parties together to buy and sell a piece of property.
-The agent cannot force, nor promise, either party to perform what is outlined in the contract.
+The agent cannot force either party to perform what is outlined in the contract, nor can the agent promise that either party will perform.
 The agent also offers no warranties whatsoever unless they are stated in writing.

 Second, agents and brokers do not make warranties about lot size, house size, square footage, zoning, or property lines.